acchow/hate-speech-detection/README.md

 #### Data preparation

-The data from the paper is not provided, however, you can find some utility script inside `./data/` folder that download hate class memes.
+The data from the paper is not provided.
+Store data under the `./data/` folder.

 The data format requires 4 metadata files.
 One for each class (hate-nohate) and susbset (validation).
 Each line of this files represents a data sample.
 Each line will be a path to the image data.
 The system will also look for the extistence of the `"path_to_image".ocr` file, which shoud be a txt file with the precomputed ocr extraction.
 Notice that not extracting the OCR previously can take extensive time and can slow the inference and training process up to 2000%.
 All the paths in this file must be relative to the `BASE_PATH` parameter in the code, set to default to `./data/train_data/`

+The script `prepare_data.py` sets up the required metadata files given the train.jsonl file from the Facebook hate memes dataset: https://www.kaggle.com/datasets/parthplc/facebook-hateful-meme-dataset/data.
+Training and validation are split 80/20.

+Note: test.jsonl data is not used

 #### Training
 To train the model simply run